nphorsley59/reference-materials/README.md

 ## WRITING CODE (PyCharm, Vim/NeoVim)

 ### PyCharm
-PyCharm is a popular Python Integrated Development Environment (IDE) that offers a wide range of features to help developers with code editing, debugging, testing, and deployment. <br>
+PyCharm is a popular Python Integrated Development Environment (IDE) that offers a wide range of features to help with code editing, debugging, testing, and deployment. <br>

 **Pros:**
-1. Intelligent code completion and error highlighting: PyCharm has excellent code completion and error highlighting features that can help developers catch errors and speed up coding.
+1. Intelligent code completion and error highlighting: PyCharm has excellent code completion and error highlighting features that can help catch errors and speed up coding.
-2. Debugging: PyCharm has a powerful debugger that allows developers to step through their code and identify errors.
+2. Debugging: PyCharm has a powerful debugger that allows you to step through code and identify errors.
 3. Built-in tools for testing and version control: PyCharm comes with built-in support for popular testing frameworks like pytest and unittest, as well as version control systems like Git.
 4. Integration with popular web frameworks: PyCharm has built-in support for popular web frameworks like Django and Flask, making it easier to develop and debug web applications.
 5. Cross-platform support: PyCharm is available for Windows, macOS, and Linux, making it a versatile tool for developers who work across different platforms.
-6. Customizable and extensible: PyCharm is highly customizable, with support for plugins that can extend its functionality.
+6. Customizable and extensible: PyCharm is highly customizable, with support for plugins such as `.ideavim` that can extend its functionality.

 **Cons:**
 1. Can be resource-intensive: PyCharm can be memory-intensive, and may slow down older or less powerful machines.